-Diabetes mellitus is more often found in dogs a bit older, and is the more serious of the two types.
+Diabetes mellitus is more often found in dogs a bit older and is the more serious of the two types.

 It is a disease of your dog’s endocrine system.
-It is a disorder of the metabolism of protein, fat and carbohydrate due to insulin deficiency.
-When the pancreas cannot produce enough natural insulin to regulates the absorption and utilization of glucose (sugar) you will have either hypoglycemia or hyperglycemia.
+It is a disorder of the metabolism of protein, fat, and carbohydrate due to insulin deficiency.
+When the pancreas cannot produce enough natural insulin to regulates the absorption and utilization of glucose (sugar), you will have either hypoglycemia or hyperglycemia.
 Hypoglycemia means low blood sugar, often caused by the wrong treats/food or missed meals.

 Insulin is a hormone produced by the pancreas, which helps balance your dog’s blood sugar.
 If their body doesn’t produce it or enough of it, it needs it from an outside source.

-Most commonly found in dogs between the ages of 5-9 years, diabetes mellitus is often found in overweight dogs, unsprayed females, and as a rule because it is hereditary; there are higher occurrences in certain breeds.
+Most commonly found in dogs between the ages of 5-9 years, diabetes mellitus is often found in overweight dogs, unsprayed females, and as a rule, because it is hereditary; there are higher occurrences in certain breeds.

 Another excellent reason to spay your female, it eliminates the interaction between female hormones with the blood sugar levels, reducing their chances of getting diabetes.

-The most common signs and symptoms to watch for are: excess thirst, more frequent urination, dehydration, increased appetite, yet sudden weight loss, lethargy, depression, rapid breathing, vomiting, sweet, acetone smelling breath, frequent urinary tract infections, cataracts, enlarged liver, blindness, and coma.
+The most common signs and symptoms to watch for are: excess thirst, more frequent urination, dehydration, increased appetite, yet sudden weight loss, lethargy, depression, rapid breathing, vomiting, sweet, acetone smelling breath, recurrent urinary tract infections, cataracts, enlarged liver, blindness, and coma.

-Remember, this is a life threatening disease.
+Remember, this is a life-threatening disease.